-Community PolicingIn the late 1970's, the Flint, Michigan Police Department started a directed patrol experiment in low-income, high crime locations of the city.
-Police Officers assigned to these target areas were interacting with community members to address the issues of crime and public safety.
-Utilizing new strategies over old mind sets, the patrols began to impact the areas and noticeably reduce crime.
-The communities began to feel "empowered" by the attention given them, and the relationship between citizens and police evolved into an effective team bent on not only reducing crime, but enhancing the quality of life in these areas.
+In the late 1970s, the Flint (Michigan) Police Department started a directed patrol experiment in low-income, high-crime locations of the city.
+Police officers assigned to these target areas interacted with community members to address the issues of crime and public safety.
+Using new strategies over old mind sets, the patrols began to have a positive effect in the areas, which resulted in a noticeable reduction in crime.
+The communities began to feel empowered by the attention, and the relationship between citizens and police evolved into an effective team bent on not only reducing crime but on enhancing the quality of life in these areas.
 The experiments developed into practice.
 The Flint experiment was nationally recognized for its success.
-In the past two decades, Community Policing has developed into a nation wide trend in law enforcement.
+In the past two decades, community policing has developed into a nationwide trend in law enforcement.
 The teamwork between police and communities has demonstrated itself to be unbeatable in any environment.

 The Wayne State Police Department has embraced the "Community First" approach for years.
-Our department is committed to creating a safe and productive environment for everyone who lives, works, and learns in our WSU Community.
+Our department is committed to creating a safe and productive environment for everyone who lives, works and learns in our WSU community.
 Our department has always made service and response high priorities.